Toonzaza/Fun4_RoboticDev/README.md

 2. Teleoperation

-If you want to play this mode you must open new terminal and run this command
+If you want to play this mode you must open new terminal and run this command.

         ros2 run teleop_twist_keyboard teleop_twist_keyboard